UMThorntonGroup/ipam-hackathon/README.md

 exit
 ```

-## Visualizing the result
+## Visualizing the result from allanCahn application
 Open a new terminal window (leaving the one with the simulation running).

+Open VisIt.
+Select "Open" under the Sources section.
+Navigate to the folder with your simulation results (which should be ~/DockerWorkspace/ipam-hackathon/prisms-pf-2.4/applications/allenCahn) and click on the solution files and press OK.
+Under Plots, select Add, pseudocolor, n to plot the order parameter.
+Click draw.
+This will show the two phase "microstructure".
+You can use the right arrow to see the evolution of the system, and the left arrow to go backwards in simulation time.

+## Visualizing the result from microgalvanic application

-Open VisIt and hit the open button under the sources section.
+Select "Open" under the Sources section.

 <img width="221" height="128" alt="image" src="https://github.com/user-attachments/assets/890ac9c9-9e6a-4ebb-abbd-251bcb380cdb" />

-Navigate the folder with your simulation results and click on the solution files and press OK.
+Navigate the folder with your simulation results (which should be ~/DockerWorkspace/ipam-hackathon/prisms-pf-2.4/applications/corrosion_microgalvanic) and click on the solution files and press OK.

 <img width="848" height="745" alt="image" src="https://github.com/user-attachments/assets/b6a052cc-6ed5-4f77-bed9-ff17398776c4" />